 - Ultra-processed foods

-- Emulsifiers including polysorbate 80, carrageenan, gums, and other additives
+- Emulsifiers including polysorbate 80, carrageenan, gums, and other food additives

 - Certain beans (black-eyed beans, butter beans, chickpeas)

-*For more on foods allowed, here is a more comprehensive resource of “legal” and “illegal” foods while following the specific carbohydrate diet.
+*For more on foods allowed, here is a more comprehensive resource from the book ‘Breaking the Vicious Cycle: Intestinal Health Through Diet’ of “legal” and “illegal” foods while following the specific carbohydrate diet.